Brief About Open Source Data Mining Tools| yourtechdiet

 ContentMine is a leading data and mining company that provides open-source data mining solutions.
 It is based in Cambridge, England.

-Their tools help an organization in retrieving and analyzing the content which is locked in tables and graphs.
+Their tools help an organization in retrieving and analyzing the content that locks in tables and graphs.

-This helps an organization in reducing the time that is used to perform meta-analyses, thus saving the organization’s cost.
+This helps an organization reduce the time used to perform meta-analyses, thus saving the organization’s cost.

 Rattle